-All Regular full-time employees and their eligible dependents shall be eligible to participate in the City's Group Health Insurance Plan subject to insurability requirements.
+All regular full-time employees and their eligible dependents shall be eligible to participate in the City's Group Health Insurance Plan subject to insurability requirements at no cost until a renegotiation of this Article is requested and agreed to.

-All regular part-time employees of the City hired in positions budgeted for at least 20 hours per week but less than 40 hours per week subject to insurability requirements may, at the employee's option, be covered by the group policy but shall pay one-half of the monthly premiums for said coverage.
+All regular part-time employees of the City hired in positions budgeted for at least 20 hours per week but less than 40 hours per week subject to insurability requirements may, at the employees' option, be covered by the group policy but shall pay one-half of the monthly premiums for said coverage.

-The City reserves the right to amend, modify, suspend, or terminate the Group Health Insurance Plan, provided the City make provisions for an equally comparable continued Health Insurance Plan for employees and their eligible dependents.
+The City reserves the rights to amend, modify, suspend, or terminate the Group Health Insurance Plan provided by the City.
+The City will make its best effort to provide for an equally comparable continued Health Insurance Plan for employees and their eligible dependents.

 It is mutually agreed that either party may give written notice to the other party that they desire to meet and confer regarding the Health and Life Insurance Benefits Article of this Agreement.
-Once a party gives written notice of its intent to meet and confer regarding this Article, the parties will meet as soon as reasonably possible.
+Once a party gives written notice of its intent to meet and confer regarding this Article the parties will meet as soon as reasonably possible.
 In the event the parties agree on new terms of this Article, those terms shall be reduced to writing and shall supersede this Article.
-Upon hire or at request each employee will be provided a copy of this policy/coverage plan.
+Upon hire or at request, each employee will be provided a copy of this policy/coverage plan.